Dima-Bulavenko/WordNest/README.md

 -   [js-cookie](https://github.com/js-cookie/js-cookie/) - JavaScript API for handling cookies
 -   [Tippy.js](https://atomiks.github.io/tippyjs/) is the complete tooltip, popover, dropdown, and menu solution for the web [Back to the top](#table-of-contents)
+- [django-htmx] - make using htmx in Django easier.

 # Deployment